andreasski/IT1901/README.md

 # IT1901
-Prosjektarbeid i faget IT1901 ved NTNU
+Project for the course IT1901 at NTNU

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.